nick-poole/savannaltenor.me/README.md

 - edit footer description

-- address scrollTo base target blank

 - ~~Add link for Maryland 211~~

 - Style links for hover effect. [styles.css line 95]

 - Activate phone and email links

-- MOVE: => my specialties
+- Add 211 to resource links

   I am committed to providing a safe and supportive environment for
                             my clients to explore their thoughts, emotions, and behaviors, and to develop the skills and strategies necessary to lead happier, healthier lives.
 Whether you are struggling with depression, anxiety, trauma, relationship issues, or any other mental health concern, I am here to help you navigate your journey towards healing and growth.

-                        As a therapist who
-                            specializes in working with individual adults, I am here to support you in navigating a variety of challenges.
-Whether you are struggling with ADHD, anger issues, anxiety or stress, mood disorders like depression or bipolar disorder, codependency, low self-esteem, or coping with relationship, peer, or divorce issues, I am here to help.

-                        I offer a range of evidence-based treatment approaches, including eclectic, mindfulness, cognitive-behavioral therapy (CBT), somatic therapy, strengths-based, trauma-focused, and culturally sensitive interventions.
-I tailor my approach to your unique needs and preferences, working collaboratively with you to create a safe and supportive space for healing and growth.
+ I tailor my approach to your unique
+                            needs and preferences, working collaboratively with you to create a safe and supportive space for healing and growth.
 Let's work together to achieve your goals and improve your overall mental wellness.